Mawson Arms

-The Mawson Arms/Fox and Hounds is a Grade II* listed public house (at non-postal Mawson Row), 110 Chiswick Lane South, Chiswick.
-The entire terrace of five houses is listed, and they were built in about 1715 for Thomas Mawson; owner of what became the Griffin Brewery.
-They adjoin one side of Fuller's Griffin Brewery.
+The Mawson Arms/Fox and Hounds is a Grade II* listed public house at 110 Chiswick Lane South.
+It is at the end of a terrace of five listed houses named Mawson Row in Old Chiswick.
+This was built in about 1715 for Thomas Mawson, the owner of what became Fuller's Griffin Brewery, which they adjoin.

 The pub was once two separate pubs that now operate as one, but both names have been retained, with the pub having a separate hanging sign for each name, and different names printed along different parts of the building.
 It is one of very few pubs in England with two official names.
 Apparently a former landlord had not properly understood the licensing laws, and had split the pub into an ale house and a separate wines and spirits bar.

 Architecture

-In position the terrace of five houses culminates in this grand end terrace at the London corner of the brewery block.
+In position the terrace of five houses culminates in this grand end terrace at the London corner of the Griffin Brewery block.

-Its four-storey end-terrace house has long been extended by one-to-two storeys along Mawson Lane to extend the ground floor pub premises.
+Its four-storey end-terrace house was long ago extended by one-to-two storeys along Old Chiswick's Mawson Lane to increase the ground floor pub premises.
 Above (on north and east sides, the principal façades) are tall white-framed sash windows with red dressings.
 These are set in walls of stock brick from red-brown fading into brown-yellow to the third storey, two bays of which are given over and united into a hard stone or concrete plaque, deep-etched as "THE MAWSON ARMS".
 The fourth storey is in a mansard roof setting with a further squat loft storey above.